I’m Ivy, a PhD candidate in social psychology at Cornell University, working in Dr. Laura Niemi’s Applied Moral Psychology Lab.

 Current projects explore:

-• folk conceptions of social contracts and consent in human–nonhuman relationships
+• perceptions of consent in human–nonhuman relationships

 • constraints on empathy for animals